School district committees welcome involvement, input

 Equity: Coffee and Conversation Meets 5 to 6 times per year on Monday evenings from 6:00 pm to 7:30 pm.
 The purpose: A space for staff and community to have facilitated conversations and share their personal and or professional experiences regarding different areas of equity that intersect with education and students.
 For information, contact Shelly Reggiani at 503-353-6128.

 Health Curriculum Committee: Reviews supplemental health materials in areas that are possibly controversial and makes a recommendation to the Board for their use.
 Meets as needed (evenings) to review curriculum materials.
 For more information, call Maureen Callahan, Executive Director of Teaching and Learning, at 503-353-1906.

 North Clackamas Education Foundation: This group of community volunteers works to raise and distribute funds to support arts education, classroom grants, and college scholarships.
 To get involved or make a contribution, contact Executive Director Olivia Thomas at 503-353-6053.

-School Board: The School Board is a group of 7 elected volunteers who make budget and policy decisions about North Clackamas Schools.
+School Board: The School Board is a group of seven elected volunteers who make budget and policy decisions about North Clackamas Schools.
 Individually, each contributes hundreds of hours each year attending Board and Committee meetings, public events, and school events.
-Board meetings are open to the public and are held first and third Thursdays, usually starting at 7 p.m. in the district Boardroom at 4444 SE Lake Road.
+Board meetings are open to the public and are held second and fourth Thursdays, usually starting at 7 p.m. in the district Boardroom at 12400 SE Freeman Way.
 Public comments and requests are accepted at every Board meeting.
-For more information, call Board Secretary at 503.353.6002.
+For more information, contact Board Secretary Sandra Henderson at 503-353-6002.